HaiyangJin/LMM-R-Julia/README.md

-This repository stores RMarkdown files analyzing the composite face task with different approaches.
+Four approaches are used to analyze the same data set (although not all of them work).

 <br>

 # Brief introduction
-The data were a subset of <a href="https://psyarxiv.com/j8g6z/" target="_blank">one previous study</a> where data were analyzed with repeated-measures ANOVA.
+The data are a subset of <a href="https://psyarxiv.com/j8g6z/" target="_blank">one previous study</a> where data were analyzed with repeated-measures ANOVA.
 The independent variables are:

 Independent variables:
 + Condition: `monocular` (**O**) vs. `CFS` (**F**)